Past-release archive of Microsoft Cloud App Security

 When creating a content inspection file policy, you can now set the filter to include only files with at least 50 matches.

 Cloud App Security release 94

 Released April 2, 2017

 - Cloud App Security is now integrated with Azure RMS.
 You can protect files in Office 365 OneDrive and Sharepoint Online with Microsoft Rights Management directly from the Cloud App Security portal.
-This can be accomplished from the Files page.
-For more information see Integrating with Azure Information Protection.
+Protection can be accomplished from the Files page.
+For more information, see Integrating with Azure Information Protection.
 Support for additional applications will be available in future versions.

-- The new unified app permissions page enables you to more easily investigate the permissions your users have given to third party apps.
-By clicking on Investigate > App permissions, you can now view a list of all the permissions your users gave to third-party apps with a page of app permissions per connected app that enables you to better compare between the various apps and the permissions granted.
+- The new unified app permissions page enables you to more easily investigate the permissions your users have given to third-party apps.
+By clicking on Investigate > App permissions, you can now view a list of all the permissions your users gave to third-party apps.
+A page of app permissions per connected app enables you to better compare between the various apps and the permissions granted.
 For more information, see Manage app permissions.

 Cloud App Security release 93

 Released March 20, 2017

 - You can now apply policies to include or exclude imported user groups.

 - Cloud App Security Anonymization now enables you to configure a custom encryption key.
 For more information, see Cloud Discovery anonymization.